micro-ROS/micro-ROS.github.io/_docs/tutorials/core/microxrcedds_rmw_configuration/index.md

 With that in mind, micro-ROS try to address the memory management issue prioritizing the use of static memory instead of dynamic memory and optimizing the memory footprint of the applications.
 This, of course, has a cost that the users must agree to pay, a precompile tunning.

-This tutorial shows which are the memory resources managed by micro-ROS and how to tuning them for a particular application.
+This tutorial explains which are the memory resources managed by micro-ROS and how to tune them for a particular application.

 ## Memory resources

 ### Micro XRCE-DDS

 Micro XRCE-DDS messages flows between Client and Agent throw **streams**.
 A stream represents an independent ordered flow of information, that is, it is a sort of messaging queue.
 There are two kinds of streams, **best-effort** and **reliable**.
 Both, best-effort and reliable streams, have a raw buffer (`uint8_t` array) associated with them, but the layout is different.